mdn/content/files/en-us/web/javascript/data_structures/index.md

 There are two types of object properties: The [_data_ property](#data_property) and the [_accessor_ property](#accessor_property).

-> **Note:** Each property has corresponding *attributes.* Attributes are used internally by the JavaScript engine, so you cannot directly access them.
+> **Note:** Each property has corresponding *attributes*.
+Attributes are used internally by the JavaScript engine, so you cannot directly access them.
 That's why attributes are listed in double square brackets, rather than single.
 >
 > See {{jsxref("Object.defineProperty()")}} to learn more.